danieltodor/blaze/README.md

 # You can use color ids from 0 to 255. https://www.ditig.com/256-colors-cheat-sheet
 # If your terminal emulator has truecolor support, you can also use an RGB value like "145;255;0".
 # Special values:
 #   - "default" The background color of the (xterm compatible) terminal emulator.
-Or black if the query failed.

 [global]
 # Whether to add a new line before the prompt is rendered